Polyandry in India: Jaunsar-Bawar

 Polyandry was practised in Jaunsar-Bawar in Uttarakhand.
 A distinct group of people called Paharis live in the lower ranges of Himalayas in Northern India from southeastern Kashmir all the way through Nepal.
 Polyandry has been reported among these people in many districts but studied in great detail in Jaunsar-Bawar.
 It is a region in Dehradun district in Uttarakhand.
 The practice is believed to have descended from their ancestors who had earlier settled down in the plains from Himalayas.

 Polyandrous union occurs in this region when a woman marries the eldest son in a family.
 The woman automatically becomes the wife of all his brothers upon her marriage.
 The brothers can be married to more than one woman if the first woman was sterile or if the age difference of the brothers were large.
 The wife is shared equally by all brothers and no one in the group has exclusive privilege to the wife.
 The woman considers all the men in the group her husband and the children recognise them all as their father.

+Tibetans in India

+By 1976, 83.3% of Tibetans who were exiled from China had taken refuge in India.
+In Tibet, monogamy, polygamy, and polyandry have traditionally been practiced.
+Some Tibetan refugees now settled in India practice polyandry as a result of their material conditions.
+Fraternal polyandry is a way for Tibetans to avoid having to build multiple houses every time a male in the family marries.
+One wife married to many brothers allows for less resources to be used on one brother and his one wife.
+Polyandry is also a way for Tibetans to not have to marry non-Tibetans whilst they are settled in India.

 Other tribal peoples

-Fraternal polyandry exists among the Khasa of Dehradun; the Mala Madessar, the Mavilan, etc. of Kerala.
+Fraternal polyandry exists among the Khasa of Dehradun; the Mala Madessar, the Mavilan, etc. of Kerala and among the Sirmur, Shimla, Kullu, and Lahaul-Spiti of Himachal Pradesh.
 Non-fraternal polyandry exists among the Kota; and among the Karvazhi, Pulaya, Muthuvan, and Mannan in Kerala.

 In the 1911 Census of India, E.A.
-Gait mentions polyandry of the Tibetans, Bhotias, Kanets of Kulu valley, people of state of Bashahr, Thakkars and Megs of Kashmir, Gonds of Central Provinces, Todas and Kurumbas of Nilgiris, Kallars of Madurai, Tolkolans of Malabar, Ezhavas, Kaniyans and Kammalans of Cochin, Muduvas of Travancore and of Nairs.
+Gait mentions polyandry of the Bhotias, Kanets of Kulu valley, people of state of Bashahr, Thakkars and Megs of Kashmir, Gonds of Central Provinces, Todas and Kurumbas of Nilgiris, Kallars of Madurai, Tolkolans of Malabar, Ezhavas, Kaniyans and Kammalans of Cochin, Muduvas of Travancore and of Nairs.